mtulio/go-labs/examples/lab-unhealthy-requests.md

     --termination-timeout 240 &
 ```

-- Wait the requests generator start: `reqc_client` > 1000
+- Wait the requests generator start and the node start receiving the requests.
+Metrics:
+`reqc_client` > 0
+`reqc_service` > 0

-- Send the termination signal to force the HC to fail, then after some time kill the app to stop generate requests/logs
+- Send the termination signal to force the HC to fail and the target will transition to unhealthy state.
+After app back to the service, wait some time to force to finishand stop the requests generator

 ``` shell
 # Send sig term, the app will fail the HC and clean after 240s